bigchaindb/site/_src/_guides/tutorial-piece-of-art.md

 # About digital object

-We are moving towards an era where the Internet of Things is becoming real.
-Cars become more connected, devices equipped with sensors can communicate their data, and objects become smarter and smarter.
-This triggers the need for a digital representation of these devices to store their data in a safe location and to have a complete audit trail of their activity.
-This is the core idea of the digital twin of an object.
+We are moving towards an era where every physical object has a digital representation in a database.
+This can be in the form of a certificate, a simple entry in a database or another form of digital footprint.
+In the past, this used to be the paper trail associated with the purchase of a car, a painting or any other type of asset.
+Today, digital is slowly replacing analog in most aspects of our life.
+Thanks to advances in cryptography, we are reaching a point where even ownership claims of a specific object don't need to be a signed paper certificate anymore.
+This allows digitization to move to a new level.
+BigchainDB as a solution is suited perfectly to act as a digital asset registration and tracking tool.

-BigchainDB is an ideal solution to create digital twins of smart devices.
-In this tutorial, you will learn how to build a simple and basic version of a digital twin of your car, which allows its owner to store and update the mileage of the car.
+Using the example of the digital registration of a famous painting you own, in this tutorial you will learn how to register an asset on BigchainDB and how to digitally transfer the ownership of this asset to someone else.
+The example is for illustrative purposes.
+For a real life application, there would be additional components that would need to be included.

 Let's get started!